LongxiZhou/DLPE-method/README.md

 ## Time and Memory Complexity
 - DLPE method requires GPU ram >= 6 GB and CPU ram >= 24 GB.
 - Enhancing one chest CT scan needs about two minutes on one V100 GPU.

+## Reproduce Our Follow-up Results
+- Step 1): Open "Reproduce Follow-up Dataset/rescaled_ct_compressed/" from [Google Drive](https://drive.google.com/drive/folders/16ZvZfhqMmuF7wqNPKUOntw2P-Mfx5C4l?usp=sharing).
+All normalized follow-up CT scans are stored here.
+Each normalized scan is a 'float32' numpy array with shape (512, 512, 512).
+- Step 2): Load one of these normalized scan.
+- Step 3): Open 'interface/dcm_to_enhanced.py', see line 22.
+Change the "rescaled_ct_array" with what you loaded in Step 2).
+- Step 4): Run the following part of 'interface/dcm_to_enhanced.py'.
+You will get the enhanced arrays used in our study.
+You may also check the segmentations for lungs, airways and blood vessels, e.g. visualize them in 3D stl.
+Many hospitals already used our models to segment airways and blood vessels for operations.

 ## Contact
 If you request our training code for DLPE method, please contact Prof. Xin Gao at xin.gao@kaust.edu.sa.